pitpit/pincrawl/README.md

 ## TODO

-- [X] renommer validate_locale en normalize_locale
 - [] rename page /pricing to /plans
-- [X] use internal id of the user as a foreign key in Watching entity instead of email
-- [ ] use internal id of product as a foreign key in subscription instead of opdb_id
+- [ ] use internal id of product as a foreign key in Watching instead of opdb_id
-- [ ] check opdb_id when creating a subscription
+- [ ] check opdb_id when creating a Watching
-- [ ] add a cci mailcatcher to all sent mails
 - [ ] unwatch pinball from email
 - [ ] download image and visit archive (ot do a screenshot)
 - [ ] CGU